turnstep/SemanticMediaWiki/docs/CONTRIBUTE.md

 If you would like to make a contribution to [Semantic MediaWiki][smw] (a.k.a.
 SMW), please ensure that pull requests are based on the current master.
+See also the [developer documentation overview][smwddo].

 In order to swiftly coordinate a contribution, the following should be provided:
 - Definition that complies with the existing `json` file